loanstreet/deploy-scripts/README.md

 The directory on the remote server to which the project must be deployed.
 The default value is `$HOME/sites/$SERVICE_NAME/$PROJECT_ENVIRONMENT`.

+### `DOCKERIZE`

+When set to `true`, it will use the supplied Dockerfile and docker-compose.yml on the remote server to build an image from the deployed files and start a container with it.
+**This is different from when the PACKAGE variable is set to docker, which will build the image on your local system before pushing it to a registry**

 ### `DS_DIR`

 The directory under the project directory where deploy-scripts files are maintained.
 The default value is `deploy/`.
 For rails projects, the default value is `config/deploy-scripts`.